Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Introduction

-\textit{Contributions:} This work presents a novel three-stage Curriculum Learning (CL) methodology for training an RL agent to achieve robust stabilization of a Quadrotor, that significantly enhances the sample efficiency of the training process (Section \ref{sec:methodology}).
-To the best of the authors' knowledge, existing RL methodologies for designing low-level Quadrotor controllers, have not explored curriculum learning, and all reported approaches rely on single-stage training.
-Our results demonstrate that the proposed three-stage CL approach requires significantly less training time and computational resources than single-stage training, which fails to achieve the considered learning objectives of robust stabilization, even with extended training periods.
-The robustness of the proposed curriculum-trained policy are validated through extensive testing with a diverse set of initial conditions and in the presence of disturbances.
+\textit{Contributions:} Given the premise, the contributions of this article (depicted pictorially in Fig. \ref{fig:concept}) are presented next.
+This work presents a novel three-stage Curriculum Learning (CL) methodology for training an RL agent to achieve robust stabilization of a Quadrotor (position and yaw).
+The focus on sample-efficient training and the goal of achieving pre-specified settling time and steady-state requirements sets this article apart from existing literature.
+1) The proposed curriculum (Section \ref{sec:methodology}), wherein the domain of quadrotor initializations is progressively expanded in three stages, is designed while taking into account the underactuated nature of the Quadrotor and the coupling between the translational and rotational degrees-of-freedom.
+This is unlike in \cite{eschmann_learning_2024}, wherein the curriculum is set up to sequentially change the weights in the reward functions.
+2) This work proposes a reward function and episode truncation conditions to achieve pre-specified settling time and steady-state requirements, motivated by the needs of the aerial inspection and monitoring applications.
+3) The results (Section \ref{sec:training}) demonstrate that the proposed CL-training significantly enhances the sample efficiency of the training process compared to single-stage training, which fails to achieve the considered learning objective, even with extended training periods, with the same reward function and hyperparameters of the training algorithm.
+The robustness of the CL-trained policy is validated through extensive testing from a diverse set of initial conditions and in an inspection pose tracking scenario.